-We appreciate the opportunity to serve your needs.
+We are appreciative of the opportunity to serve your needs

-Nesbitt Realty takes property management very seriously.
-Our agents and full-time staff are full-time in the property management business and we meet weekly to keep abreast of industry changes and to hone our best practices in property management.
+Nesbitt Realty recognizes the seriousness of property management.
+That is why our agents and full-time staff are in the property management business.
+We meet weekly to be abreast of significant changes in the industry, and we focus on best property management practices.

-Nesbitt Realty is a family business that strives for excellence in real estate.
-That means working hard to analyze the best possible solution to maximize our landlord’s return on investment.
-We work hard to meet the requirements of the Virginia Residential Landlord Tenant Act, the demands of the tenant and the needs of the landlord.
-Call us to find out more about what makes us different from other property managers.
+Nesbitt Realty is a family business that constantly strives for excellence in the real estate sector.
+We work hard and smart in analyzing conceivable solutions to maximize our landlord’s return on investment.
+We make every effort to meet the requirements of the Virginia Residential Landlord Tenant Act, the demands of the tenant, and the needs of the landlord.
+Call us now to learn more about what distinguishes us from other property managers.

-We serve most of Northern Virginia and have offices across the area.
+We presently serve Northern Virginia, and we currently have offices across the area.
 We manage single-family homes, townhouses and condominiums.

 Obtaining a professional property manager is a good first step.
 Professional property managers charge 7 percent to 10 percent of the monthly rent in many areas.
 Nesbitt Realty is often cheaper than our competitors.

 Current rents may not be high enough to cover carrying charges, including mortgage, taxes, and insurance.
 Nevertheless, renting out the property may still make sense if property values rise in the next few years.

 Offering a 12-month lease that converts to month-to-month is a good idea, if the owners are considering selling eventually.
 Include language in the lease that allows a real estate professional to show the home to potential buyers with 24 hours’ notice to tenants.For more information or to set up an appointment call Julie at (703)765-0300.